Fluids lab for Environment, Engineering, and Biology: FE2B

 Research Topic:

-Spatiotemporal Flow Characteristics of CO2 in Indoor Spaces for Combating Climate Change and Pandemic Challenges
+Spaces for Combating Climate Change and Pandemic Challenges

 Kumar Saurabh